Updated: April 2026

 Increased entry notice

-The RTA sets a minimum of 24 hours’ written notice before entry.
+Section 27 of the RTA sets the minimum at 24 hours’ written notice before entry.
 A clause requiring 48 hours’ notice is enforceable because it gives the tenant more protection than the law requires.
 You can increase the minimum.
 You cannot reduce it.
 A clause saying “12 hours’ notice is sufficient” has no effect at the LTB.
+For a full breakdown of how entry rules apply throughout the tenancy, see our guide on access and showings during a tenancy in Ontario.

 Lawn and yard maintenance